Materials Available Online

 Explore online collections in the University of Nevada, Reno Libraries' Digital Archive

 How to Find eBooks

-The University of Nevada, Reno Libraries provide access to over one million electronic books for our students, staff and faculty.
+The University of Nevada, Reno Libraries provides access to over one million electronic books for our students, staff, and faculty.
 Use the links below to search some of our most popular eBook collections.

 - Ebook Central: Web-based ebook library containing thousands of online academic books which can be read on or offline.